 We will monitor the effectiveness of this and all of our policies and procedures and conduct a full review and update as appropriate.

 Our monitoring and review will include looking at how our policies and procedures are working in practice to reduce the risks posed to the School.

-Acknowledgement of Reading the Policy

-I can confirm that I have read this policy and understand its contents

-------------------------------------- -----------------------------------

-Name: Date: